datalayer/jupyter-ui/jep/README.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?
 ```

-We had previous discussion on which UI toolkit to use in various Jupyter projects and so far have seen the usage of different solution, something incompatible one.
+We had previous discussions about UI toolkit in various Jupyter projects and so far have seen the usage of different solutions.
 This has even driven to creating user interfaces built upon completely different widgets, resulting in non coherent look-and-feel that do not respond correctly to a desired theme.
 The communication and integration of those various technologies to be a single page application had also generated frustruations and discussion.
+The different solutions are often incompatible and are driving fragmentation of the overall Jupyter ecosystem.

-With a clear definition on what toolkit to use, we aim to help the various core Jupyter projects as their third-party extension developers to converge to a unified and coherent end-user experience.
+With a better definition on which toolkit to use, we aim to help the various core Jupyter projects and their third-party extension developers to converge to a unified and more coherent end-user experience.

-In frist instance, the outcome of this JEP will be `ui-toolkit` with [React.js](https://reactjs.org) components backed by [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-We aim to maintain those 2 aspects that will allow third-party developers to build on top of the core Web Components part some widgets in others technologies like e.g. [Vue.js](https://vuejs.org), [Svelte](https://svelte.dev)...
+In first instance, the outcome of this JEP will be `ui-toolkit` with [React.js](https://reactjs.org) components backed by [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+The Web Components qspect that will allow third-party developers to create some widgets in others technologies like e.g. [Vue.js](https://vuejs.org), [Svelte](https://svelte.dev).

 # Guide-level explanation